mi4uu/mi4ulings/docs/dev/DOCLING.md

 # PLAN

+## v0.1

-[] plan step by step program execution with details
-[] extending this plan with details, and fix mistakes [] create config implementation
+[x] plan step by step program execution with details [x] extending this plan with details, and fix mistakes [x] create config implementation
-[] create unit tests for planed program
+[-] create unit tests for planed program (basic tests implemented, comprehensive tests pending) [x] implement program
-[] implement program
-[] test program
+[-] test program (manual testing required)

+## v0.2

+[] BUG: .md files are non converted html files, they should be converted [] BUG: .md files should be stripped from any css, js, html tags, images..etc and should benerated only from body of the document, title should be used before this content as header
+[x] BUG: features in cargo.toml was badly writen end it was resulting in error without fast_hrml2md - fixed [] implement comprehensive unit tests
+[] implement integration tests
+[] implement e2e tests
+[] BUG: list parameter does not show deep parameter nor retry/try count [] FEATURE: success converted result should be copied to root folder of workspace to dir docs/docling_output [] FEATURE: add docstring to document code to existing codebase